ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/AWS_-_ElastiCache_Redis.md

 tags: [hmpps]
 ---

-"A fully managed Redis and Memcached.
-Seamlessly deploy, operate, and scale popular open source compatible in-memory data.
-A blazing fast in-memory data store that provides sub-millisecond latency to power internet-scale real-time applications."
+Amazon ElastiCache for Redis is a fully managed, in-memory caching service provided by AWS that allows users to deploy, operate, and scale Redis, an open-source, in-memory data structure store.
+ElastiCache for Redis is designed to improve the performance of applications by providing quick data retrieval and caching capabilities, enabling faster response times and reduced latency for frequently accessed data.